gwpy/gwpy/docs/env.rst

 #####################################
-Configuring GWpy from the environment
+Configuring PDpy from the environment
 #####################################

-GWpy can be configured by setting environment variables at run time.
+PDpy can be configured by setting environment variables at run time.
-Each of the variables are boolean switches, meaning they just tell GWpy to do something, or not to do something.
+Each of the variables are boolean switches, meaning they just tell PDpy to do something, or not to do something.
 The following values match as `True`:

 - ``'y'``